Hemant2335/Css-Stagnofy/README.md

 ## 📤 Submission
 - Fork this repository, clone it, and work within your local environment.
 - Commit your code and open a pull request for submission.
-- Submit your PR by [Submission Deadline].
+- Submit your PR by 9:00 pm Same day.

 ## 📊 Evaluation Criteria
 - **Creativity:** How creatively the design meets the target.